 Here’s one such proxy site that you can build for your friends in China or even for your personal use (say for accessing blocked sites from office).
 This is created using Google App Engine and, contrary to what you may think, the setup is quite simple.

-Step 4: OK, now that we have reserved the ID, it’s time to create and upload the proxy server application to Google App Engine.
-Go to python.org, download the 2.6.4 MSI Installer and install Python.
+- OK, now that we have reserved the APP ID, it’s time to create and upload the proxy server application to Google App Engine.
+Go to python.org, download the 2.7 Installer and install Python.
+If you are on Mac, Python 2.7 is already installed on your computer.

-Step 6: Download this zip file and extract it to some folder on your desktop.
-The zip file, for the curious, contains a couple of text files (written in HTML and Python) that you can read with notepad.
+- Download this zip file and extract it to your desktop.
+The zip file contains a couple of HTML, YAML and Python (.py) files that you can view inside WordPad.

-Step 8.
-Click File – > Add Existing Application under the Google App Launcher program and browse to the directory that you created in Step 6.
-Click the Edit button and replace “YOUR_APP_ID” with the ID (sub-domain) that you reserved in Step 3.
+- Click File – > Add Existing Application under the Google App Launcher program and browse to the folder that contain the index.yaml and other files that you extracted in Step 5.
+Once the project is added to App Engine, select the project and click Edit to replace “YOUR_APP_ID” with your App ID (screenshot).
+Save and close the file.

-You can edit the main.html file to change the appearance of your proxy server and you can even add Analytics and AdSense code to your proxy server in case it gets popular on the web.
+You can edit the main.html file to change the appearance of your proxy website.
+You can even add code for Google Analytics and Google AdSense code to monetize your proxy server.

-The application is currently open to all users but you can add a layer of authentication so that only users who are logged-in into their Google Accounts can use your web proxy server.
+The proxy server is public on the web (open to everyone) but you can add a layer of authentication so that only Google Account users who are logged-in can use your proxy server.

 If you have made any changes to your HTML files, you can upload the latest version to Google App Engine either by clicking the “Deploy” button again or use the following command –